 His research focuses on the psychology of sporting excellence and its application to other high performance domains (e.g., business).
 His work addresses how high achievers thrive on pressure and deliver sustained success, and clusters around the following themes:

-- Psychological and team resilience
+- Psychological, team, and organisational resilience

 - Growth and thriving